docx-editor 1.x has shipped. Vue support, i18n, agents.

 Framework examples

-Full working examples with source code are available for each framework:
+Working examples with source code are available for each framework:

 There's also a docxtemplater plugin example showing template variable processing.